 Page 1 is the either the Recommendation Signature Page or the Recommendation Signature Page for Faculty with Joint Appointments.
 In cases with joint appointments, the primary unit is typically specified as the tenure home or tenure-awarding unit, although faculty and chairs of both units are involved in the tenure and promotion process.
 The primary department (tenure-granting unit) is responsible for initiation of the dossier and for forwarding the dossier for review to the joint-appointment unit.

-Regardless of which version of the form is used, the following must be recorded by each level of review: (a) yes/ no; (b) a numerical vote, if applicable; and (c) a signature.
+Regardless of which form version is used, the following must be recorded by each level of review: (a) yes/ no; (b) a numerical vote, if applicable, in the yes/no/abstain format (each needs to be filled out, including abstentions, even if “0”), and (c) a signature.
 The numerical vote recorded for a department should be the vote of the departmental committee and not that of a subcommittee (if it exists) that makes a recommendation to the departmental committee.

 Pages 3 and 4: Dossier Checklist